siemens/mtda/README.md

 In this configuration, power and USB control functions will not be available.

+## BBB + Power switch

+A basic configuration for targets booting from USB (mass storage) may be comprised of:

+   * a BeagleBone Black connected via Ethernet and running mtda as a daemon
+   * a target device
+   * a serial connection between the two
+   * a USB cable connected to the function port of the BBB and to the target

 ## Pi3 + Power/SD/USB switches

 A relatively cheap configuration may look like this: